NachtRaveVL/Simple-Homestead-Arduino/README.md

 * Supports local and remote sensor measurements for environmental and infrastructure monitoring.
 * Actuator & Sensor pins can be multiplexed or expanded along with any control input pins through 8/16-bit i2c expanders for pin-limited controllers.

-Made primarily for Arduino microcontrollers / build environments, but should work with PlatformIO, Espressif, Teensy, STM32, Pico, and others - although one might experience turbulence until the bug reports get ironed out.
+Designed primarily for Arduino and Arduino-compatible build environments.
+PlatformIO, Espressif, Teensy, STM32, Pico, and other supported toolchains may also be used.

-*If you value the work that we do, our small team always appreciates a subscription to our [Patreon](www.patreon.com/nachtrave).*
+*If this work is useful, project support is always appreciated through [Patreon](www.patreon.com/nachtrave).*

 ## About

-We want to make homestead resource automation more accessible to DIY'ers by utilizing the widely-available low-cost IoT and IoT-like microcontrollers (MCUs) of today.
+The goal is to make homestead resource automation more accessible to DIY builders by using widely available, low-cost microcontrollers (MCUs).

-With the advances in miniaturization technology bringing us even more compact MCUs at even lower costs, it becomes a lot more possible to use one of these small devices to monitor reservoirs, move water, manage stored heat, record weather measurements, control equipment, and coordinate property infrastructure.
-Homestead automation is a strong application for these devices, especially as a data logger, process monitor, and local supervisory controller.
+Modern low-cost MCUs provide enough processing power, memory, and I/O to monitor reservoirs, move water, manage stored heat, record weather measurements, and coordinate property equipment.
+Homestead resource automation is a strong fit for these devices as a local controller, data logger, and process monitor.
+Commercial controller systems can cost hundreds or thousands of dollars, while DIY systems can be built for substantially less.

-Terraduino is a MCU-based solution primarily written for Arduino and Arduino-like MCU devices.
-It allows one to combine widely available pumps, valves, relays, sensors, heaters, storage tanks, thermal stores, and other low-cost hardware into a functional DIY property automation system.
-A small sump or cistern controller and a larger multi-reservoir homestead system can use the same controller without requiring cloud services or a fixed hardware design.
+Terraduino is written primarily for Arduino and Arduino-compatible MCUs.
+It combines pumps, valves, relays, sensors, heaters, storage tanks, thermal stores, and other widely available low-cost hardware into a functional DIY property automation system.
+The physical implementation remains open to the builder.

 ## Controller Setup